Cherryend/SentenceFixerCSEC/README.md

 # SentenceFixerCSEC
+Problem Description:
 Effective written communication depends heavily on correct grammar.
 Poor grammar leads to ambiguous sentences, reduced readability, and unintended miscommunication.
 In professional, academic writing, and everyday contexts, grammar errors can make a writer seem less educated or credible.

+I have bad grammar.
+I admit that openly because it’s something I want to improve.
+Grammar is a big part of my everyday life; good grammar is important for making my work in or outside of school more effective.
+I write for many classes, such as computer science, robotics, multimedia, English, chemistry, physics, history, and so much more.
+Each class requires me to explain complex ideas clearly, and when my grammar is weak, my ideas don’t come across as strongly.
+That frustrates me, because I know what I want to say, but the structure of my sentences sometimes fails me.

+To make sure this is an achievable topic for my project, I’m not going to make the algorithm consider context in the sentences.
+Understanding context would require natural language processing far beyond the scope of this lab.
+Instead, I will focus on terminal grammar rules—things like capitalization, end punctuation, and duplicate word removal.
+These are concrete, pattern‑based problems that I can solve with regular expressions and simple string processing.

+My goal here is to learn something new and make the most of it, in addition to reviewing my language skills.
+I want to leave this project with a better understanding of both Java programming (especially GUI development with Swing) and the grammar rules I struggle with.
+To solve this problem, I will use pattern recognition algorithms to find, correct, and replace words or punctuation based on terminal grammar rules.
+This approach keeps my project realistic while still giving me a useful tool to fix my most common mistakes.

 My Computer Science Final Project: